roytang/blog/content/post/2002/08/they-don39t-know-what-they39re-missing.md

 > _

 > "I know now I have to keep on breathing.
-Because the sun will rise tomorrow, and you never know what the tide will bring.&#8221;
+Because the sun will rise tomorrow, and you never know what the tide will bring."

 >_